 16. Buy a Coleman 2-burner propane stove from Sierra.

 Unless you plan to roast hot dogs for every meal, you’ll want a camp stove.

-If you’re not ready to put a ring on it when it comes to camping, renting is a good way to try it out and see if it’s something you want to invest in.
+You can also rent camping gear at DICK’S Sporting Goods.
+Lots of options, so if you’re not ready to put a ring on it when it comes to camping, renting is a good way to try it out and see if it’s something you want to invest in.

 18. Shop for used camping gear in your city.

 In my city there are three or four used outdoor gear spots, and over the years I’ve scored a $300 down coat for $50, $100 snowshoes for $25, a $300 inflatable kayak for $120, and more.